 This clone grows exceptionally well in the cooler southern part of Napa Valley.
 They gave some cuttings to a grower who planted them in the generally warmer Calistoga part of the valley and found the vines did not respond as well as on their estate vineyard.
 This clone also produces wine that is exceptionally dark; upon seeing a barrel sample of the 2013 Cabernet Sauvignon it was easy to mistake this color for a Petite Sirah.
 One vineyard has coined this particular color “neon inky” – referring both to its darkness but also the liveliness and bright fruit that this clone exhibits.

 Olney Family Vineyard produces merely between two to five barrels of wine each year; a Chardonnay and a Cabernet Sauvignon – other than the 2014 vintage which resulted in an “accidental wine”.
 After the 2014 harvest David discovered a small block of his Cabernet Sauvignon was not picked by either Caymus or Lewis Cellars; both wineries assumed the other winery was going to pick this tiny section.
 Rather than let the grapes eventually rot on the vine David decided to make a port-style wine from the grapes.
-The 2014 Olney Family Vineyards Cabernet Sauvignon is only approximately a barrel – it is flavorful on the palate (ripe plum), not heavy in the mouth – sweet and lingers with slightly dusty tannins, sugar and alcohol for some time.
+The 2014 Olney Family Vineyards Cabernet Sauvignon ‘port’ is only approximately a barrel; it is flavorful on the palate (ripe plum), not heavy in the mouth – sweet and lingers with slightly dusty tannins, sugar and alcohol for some time.
 This is a wine that will have plenty of life ahead.
-With good comments so far from those who have tasted this very young wine (such as “I want more”) – perhaps David will build this into his portfolio moving forward with future vintages.
+With good comments so far from those who have tasted this very young wine (such as “I want more”); perhaps David will build this into his portfolio moving forward with future vintages.

 Borrowing from his Alma mater’s motto, “Learn by Doing” (California Polytechnic University in San Luis Obispo) David has learned how to make the wine himself – albeit he is surrounded by a number of winemakers in the valley to seek advice from including those who work at his own winery.
 His role in making the wine is conducting most of the wine making details with the wine making decisions made by Joshua Widaman (winemaker for Pine Ridge Cellars).

 The 2013 Olney Family Vineyards Chardonnay was the first wine from this variety made from the estate.
 The vintage is pale straw color in the glass.
 The aromas are quite enticing and well layered – notes of pear, honey and honeysuckle, holiday spices, orange blossom and tangerine skin.
 The entry is clean soft and rounded on the palate without viscosity – there are flavors of pear, honeydew melon with an influence of oak.
 The finish is lively and lingers for some time with toasted oak and notes of butterscotch.